zhaojj2209/tp/docs/UserGuide.md

 > :warning: &nbsp; This command can only be executed on the [Expenses tab](#223-expenses-tab).

-> :warning: &nbsp; Bookmark expenses with same titles are considered to be duplicates of each other.
+> :warning: &nbsp; Bookmark expenses with the same titles are considered to be duplicates of each other.<br>
-> Therefore, editing the title of a bookmark expense to an already existing title in the bookmark expenses list is not allowed.
+> Therefore, editing the title of a bookmark expense to an already existing title in the bookmark expenses list is not allowed.<br>
 > Contiguous whitespace characters between words in the title will be treated as a single whitespace character.

 Format: `edit-bookmark INDEX [t/TITLE] [a/AMOUNT] [c/CATEGORY...]`

 * `INDEX` allows you to choose which bookmark expense to edit by specifying its position in the bookmark expenses list.
-* `TITLE`, `AMOUNT` and `CATEGORY` allow you to specify the updated bookmark expense information.
+* `TITLE`, `AMOUNT` and `CATEGORY` allow you to specify the updated bookmark expense information.<br>
-  None of them are mandatory, but at least one must be specified.
+  None of them are mandatory, but at least one must be specified.<br>
-  If any `CAEGORY` is specified, it will replace all of the bookmark expense's existing categories.
+  If any `CAEGORY` is specified, it will replace all of the bookmark expense's existing categories.<br>
   For parameters that have been omitted, the value will remain unchanged.

 > :bulb: &nbsp; To remove all categories from a bookmark expense, simply use `c/` with no category name following it.